Q: When is the application deadline for the Spring 2021 season and how do I access the application link?

-A: US Youth Soccer Conference matches will use a 3-man referee system.
-Each team is responsible for one-half of the total referee fees per match and payment is to be made in cash prior to each match as follows:
+A: US Youth Soccer Leagues Program Conference games will use a 3-man referee system.
+Each team is responsible for one-half of the total referee fees per game and payment is to be made in cash prior to each game as follows:

 Q: How do I book a hotel for a Conference Hosted weekend?

 A: There are housing links located in the Conference Hosted Weekend section on the usyouthsoccer.org website.
 Not all weekends are Mandatory Stay to Play.
 This is clearly labeled on the website.

 Q: Our team is planning to play in a Showcase Tournament.
 There are teams we are planning on playing that are currently in our conference division.
 Are we able to make these Showcase matchups count as our conference games?

 A: Yes, but the first thing you need to do is make sure that you confirm with your opposition teams that they wish to play these matches as league games.
 Following that, you will need to contact the showcase director to make sure that they are aware that these matches are going to be played as conference matches.
 All showcase games must use the same rules as the league.

 If all are in agreement, then we allow the Showcase games to count as conference games because the showcase has confirmed that all matches will be played under league conditions and rules.
 You will need to ensure that you have all of the correct paperwork with you at the match.
 The showcase will likely have their own paperwork too, but can ONLY submit official league match paperwork with the score following the match, so make sure all of this is in order.

 Q: We are playing in a Showcase Tournament and that schedule has been posted by the tournament.
 Who is responsible for adding that to the Conference Website schedule?